DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/12/32 v0.718**
- * NEW - Added quick mute menu for moderators
+ * NEW - Added quick mute menu for moderators, system will now memorize mute record and suggest appropriate mute time base on records
  * UI - Added skip queue to `All Apps` menu
  * NEW - Added ability to temperary disable dungeon when server is being fixed
  * NEW - Added server popup notification for emmergency notice